ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Who Should Choose Calcium Bisglycinate Chelate vs Carbonate?

-Choose Calcium Bisglycinate Chelate if: bioavailability is a priority, you are focused on supporting ["mineral","bone_health","muscle_function","nerve_support"] function, or you want the form with the strongest formulary evidence.
+Choose Calcium Bisglycinate Chelate if: bioavailability is a priority, you are focused on supporting Mineral, Bone Health, Muscle Function, Nerve Support function, or you want the form with the strongest formulary evidence.

 Choose Carbonate if: cost or product availability is a primary consideration — note that dose may need adjustment to account for differences in absorption.